Skip to content

 image.png

-Enter IP address of your Deployment Server (Splunk server) and port 8089.
-Note the IP address in the screenshot points to the previous version of lab where Splunk server's IP address was 10.0.0.20.
+Enter IP address of Deployment Server (Splunk server) and port 8089.
+Note the IP address in the screenshot is different to the lab setup.

 image.png

-Enter IP address of your Receiving Indexer (Splunk server) and port 9997
+Enter IP address of Receiving Indexer (Splunk server) and port 9997.

 image.png